securefederatedai/openfl/README.md

 </a>
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/intel/openfl/blob/develop/openfl-tutorials/interactive_api/numpy_linear_regression/workspace/SingleNotebook.ipynb)

-OpenFL is a Python 3 framework for Federated Learning.
+Open Federated Learning (OpenFL) is a Python 3 framework for Federated Learning.
 OpenFL is designed to be a _flexible_, _extensible_ and _easily learnable_ tool for data scientists.
 OpenFL is hosted by The Linux Foundation, aims to be community-driven, and welcomes contributions back to the project.

+Looking for the Open Flash Library project also referred to as OpenFL?
+Find it [here](https://github.com/openfl/openfl)!

 ## Installation